ramsey/asdf-php/README.md

 ## Usage

-Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions.
+Check the [asdf documentation](https://asdf-vm.com/manage/versions.html) for instructions on how to install & manage versions.

 ## Global Composer Dependencies

-Composer is installed globally by default.
-To use it, you'll need to reshim:
+Composer is installed globally alongside PHP, by default.
+If you install any Composer packages globally, you'll need to run the `reshim` command.
+Afterward, you will be able to execute the command directly.

 ```shell
 composer global require friendsofphp/php-cs-fixer